 Are you looking for something completely different, but also affordable?
 Once you experience the thrill of flying silently like a bird, you'll be hooked on this beautiful and exciting sport.
-Gliders are capable of flying hundreds of kilometres, for hours at a time, rising in naturally occurring thermals, ridge or wave lift to 10,000's of feet above the ground.
+Gliders are capable of flying hundreds of kilometres for hours at a time.
+Using rising air in naturally occurring thermals, ridge or wave lift you too could soar 10,000 feet or more above the ground!

 A new challenge and new friends